Abiel Osorio: International career

 In August 2023, he was called up to the Argentina national under-23 football team by coach Javier Mascherano.

 Style of play

 Osorio has been described as having the physical strength that makes him capable of winning duels.
 This, combined with his good ball retention makes him a difficult striker to mark and helps him to become a reference point for his side's attacking play.

+Personal life

+Osorio is the nephew of former professional footballer, Aldo Osorio.
+He has earned the nickname ‘El Tanque’ due to his physicality.

+In February 2024, Osorio and three other Vélez players (Sebastián Sosa, Braian Cufré and José Florentín) were accused of sexual assault, and were subsequently separated from the first team squad.
+In December 2025, a judge ruled in favor of the players, stating that the "conduct of the accused does not constitute criminal offense".
+In May 2026, however, the case was reopened after an appeal was accepted by the Court of Appeals.